jamesklausmeyer/SOC-Home-Lab/docs/firewall-rules.md

 - Logging is enabled on each implicit deny rule

 ## Validation
-- Used built in pfSense diagnostics to send pings between interfaces to ensure no intended inter VLAN traffic was permitted
+- Used built in pfSense diagnostics to send pings between interfaces to ensure no unintended inter VLAN traffic was permitted
 - Ran packet captures and observed performance of the rules